 The guidelines are designed to prevent car accidents or injuries to pedestrians.
 They include:

 Pokémon Go is an interactive game in which players' smartphone screens show Pokémon characters in the real world.
 The purpose of the game is to find and catch Pokémon characters.

 According to tweets from Texas A&M University police, a vehicle was rear-ended on the highway after the driver illegally parked the car and got out to catch a Pokemon.
 The airbags deployed in the second car.

 In Pittsburgh, a teenager was struck by a car as she crossed a busy street while playing the game.
 She has deleted the Pokémon Go game from her phone.

 Were you injured because of a distracted driver?
-Contact the Arizona auto accident injury lawyers at Phillips Law Group today.
+Contact the car accident lawyers at Phillips Law Group today.
 You may be entitled to compensation for your injuries.
 We offer a free consultation and you do not pay us anything unless we are successful.